encoredev/encore/docs/primitives/cron-jobs.md

 seotitle: Create recurring tasks with Encore's Cron Jobs API
 seodesc: Learn how to create periodic and recurring tasks in your backend application using Encore's Cron Jobs API.
 title: Cron Jobs
-subtitle: Create recurring tasks with Encore's Cron Jobs API
+subtitle: Run recurring and scheduled tasks
+infobox: {
+  title: "Cron Jobs",
+  import: "encore.dev/cron",
+  example_link: "/docs/tutorials/uptime"
+}
 ---

-Encore provides a built-in Cron Jobs API for when you need to run periodic and recurring tasks.
+When you need to run periodic and recurring tasks, Encore's Infrastructure SDK provides a declarative way of using Cron Jobs.

-When a Cron Job is defined, the Encore Platform will call the API of your choice on the schedule you have defined.
+When a Cron Job is defined, Encore will call the API of your choice on the schedule you have defined.
 This means there is no need to maintain any infrastructure, as Encore handles the scheduling, monitoring and execution of Cron Jobs.

 ## Defining a Cron Job